-So what’s the difference anyway – why go to the trouble of specifically making pizza sauce rather than just opening a jar of leftover spaghetti sauce?
+So what is the difference anyway between pizza sauce and spaghetti sauce or marinara sauce.
+Why go to the trouble of specifically making pizza sauce rather than just opening a jar of spaghetti sauce?

 What makes this sauce the best?